djgroen/FabSim3/docs/APIs_for_plugin_developers.md

 ...
 ```
 !!! hint
-	The `#!python @task` is pre-defined decorator by fabric library which makes your function callable from command line.
+	The `#!python @task` is a pre-defined decorator by fabric library which makes your function callable from command line.
 For more details, please look at [task definition](https://docs.fabfile.org/en/1.12.1/usage/tasks.html#the-task-decorator) in fabric library.
 !!! note
 	This only works if the machine-specific configuration file (i.e., `machines_<plugin_name>_user.yml`) exists in your plugin directory (i.e., `FabSim3/plugins/<plugin_name>`).

 ### Common APIs:

 #### **`add_local_paths(plugin_name)`**
 This function adds your plugin directory to FabSim3 (a) templates and (b) config_files PATH system.
 FabSim3 uses the template PATH to find the target script and generates the required script for job execution.
-The config_path will be use to find your application and transfer the required files/folder to remote machine.
+The config_path will be used to find your application and transfer the required files/folder to remote machine.

 !!! attention
 	You should add `add_local_paths` function at top of the main fabric file for your plugin.
 Otherwise, the target script and application config files for job submission and execution can not be found by FabSim3.